daor95/book-exercise-docs/labmodule10/README-GDA.md

 The current progress establishes the foundational structure for message routing through `handleIncomingMessage`, but the core logic such as humidity threshold checking, actuator command generation, and interaction with the persistence client remains to be completed.
 The next steps will involve implementing `handleIncomingDataAnalysis`, parsing the configuration file for humidity control parameters, and completing the logic needed to trigger actuation events based on time-series humidity data analysis.
 To begin validating this behavior, a custom test method was created within a new class (`DeviceDataManagerSimpleCdaActuationTest`).
 This test simulates a sequence of `SensorData` messages with varying humidity values, including nominal and exceptional cases, to observe whether the actuation logic would be triggered once completed.
 However, since the threshold analysis and actuation logic are still pending, this test currently serves as a placeholder for future verification.

+- PIOT-GDA-10-100: The code updates within the labmodule10 branch were reviewed and verified.
+All part01, part02 and part3 applicable unit and integration tests were executed successfully, ensuring the correctness of the implementation.
+A git merge was performed between labmodule10 and the primary branch, followed by pushing the merged changes to the remote repository.
+Finally, the merge was verified using "git log --oneline default", confirming that the merge history was correctly logged.